What you need to know about child criminal exploitation

 How do County Lines groups exploit children and young people?

-In 2017, the Children’s Commissioner estimated that there were 46,053 children and young people aged 10 – 18 who are part of a gang.
+In 2019, the Children’s Commissioner estimated that there were 60,000 children and young people who are part of a gang or have a sibling who is a gang member and 300,000 children who may know a gang member.
 As the County Lines problem has increased, it is likely that there are now even more children and young people in gangs.

 County Lines groups consistently exploit children and young people to conduct risk heavy errands such as delivering drugs.
 It’s important to note that although it may appear as though some young people are willing members of these groups, it is more likely that they are the victim of various grooming and exploitation tactics.